mathmanu/caffe-jacinto-models/docs/Imagenet_Classification_README.md

 ### Dataset preparation

-* The following website gives details of how to obtain the ImageNet dataset and organize the data: https://github.com/amd/OpenCL-caffe/wiki/Instructions-to-create-ImageNet-2012-data Execute step 2 and step 3 in the above link to create the ImageNet files.
+* The following website gives details of how to obtain the ImageNet dataset and organize the data. https://github.com/amd/OpenCL-caffe/wiki/Instructions-to-create-ImageNet-2012-data

+* Open a bash terminal.
+Execute step 2 and step 3 in the above link to create the ImageNet image files.

+* Note: The imagenet download paths in the above page seems to be wrong.
+The new paths for *ILSVRC2012_img_train.tar* and *ILSVRC2012_img_val.tar* can be seen in: https://github.com/tensorflow/models/blob/master/inception/inception/data/download_imagenet.sh
+More details are also available at: http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads

+*  Change directory into caffe-jacinto/data.
+Execute step 4 in the above link, but the name of the script is get_ilsvrc_aux.sh (instead of get_ilsvrc.sh as mentioned in the link)

-* Open a bash terminal and change directory into the *scripts* folder, as explainded earlier.
+* Open a bash terminal and change directory into the *caffe-jacinto-models/scripts* folder.

 * Execute the following script for creating the lmdb files for  ImageNet training.
 ./tools/utils/create_imagenet_classification_lmdb.sh.
 Before executing, open this file and modify the DATA field to point to the location where ImageNet train and val folders are placed.

-* Note: The imagenet download paths in the above page seems to be wrong.
-The new paths for *ILSVRC2012_img_train.tar* and *ILSVRC2012_img_val.tar* can be seen in: https://github.com/tensorflow/models/blob/master/inception/inception/data/download_imagenet.sh
-More details are also available at: http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads

 * After creating the lmdb database, make sure that ilsvrc12_train_lmdb and ilsvrc12_val_lmdb folders are present in ./data folder.
 (If they are not there, you can either move them or create soft links there)